-If human beings are a result of the evolutionary process then one needs to maintain that the main purpose of our cognitive faculties is for survival and reproductive fitness.
-In other words this process couldn’t care less for true belief, argues philosopher Alvin Plantinga.
-Evolution only cares whether or not our actions are adaptive and whether or not they contribute to our fitness.
-Therefore, the naturalist would be incorrect to expect that his faculties would be aimed at truth as they would solely be aimed at fitness.
+Plantinga notes that if human beings are a result of the evolutionary process then one needs to maintain that the main purpose of our cognitive faculties are for survival and reproductive fitness.
+In other words, as a process, evolution doesn’t care about truth or true beliefs.
+Rather, it only cares whether or not our actions are adaptive and whether or not they contribute to our fitness.
+As Plantinga argues, if this is the case then the naturalist would be unwarranted to expect his or her cognitive faculties to be aimed at truth.

-Now, the implications for the naturalist are significant.
-If one’s mind is aimed at survival then it follows that the mind cannot be trusted when it thinks it knows the truth.
+The implications for the naturalist are significant.
+If one’s mind is merely aimed at survival then it follows that the mind cannot be trusted when it thinks it knows the truth.
 This would undermine the trustworthiness of the human cognitive faculty as atheists themselves such as Friedrich Nietzsche and Thomas Nagel have noted.
-Even Charles Darwin, the mind who established that all species of life descended over time from common ancestors, likewise saw this dilemma:
+Even Charles Darwin, the mind who established that all species of life descended over time from common ancestors, likewise saw this dilemma,

 “But then with me the horrid doubt always arises whether the convictions of man’s mind, which has been developed from the mind of the lower animals, are of any value or at all trustworthy.
 Would anyone trust in the convictions of a monkey’s mind, if there are any convictions in such a mind?”